dashee87/betScrapeR/README.md

 ### Tutorial

 I've created a short tutorial on how to install and use `betScrapeR`, including an example showing how `betScrapeR` can be used to identify arbs.
-The tutorial can be viewed [here](https://github.com/dashee87/betScrapeR/vignettes/example.Rmd).
+The tutorial can be viewed [here](https://github.com/dashee87/betScrapeR/blob/master/vignettes/example.Rmd).

 ### Obtain a Betfair Developer Application Key

 Only people with betfair application (app) keys will be able to use this package.
 Therefore, you may need to obtain a developer app key for the Exchange API.
 Please follow the instructions [here](https://developer.betfair.com/get-started/#exchange-api).
 If you intend to use this package in a commercial context (e.g. software design), you need to apply for a [Betfair Software Vendor Licence](https://developer.betfair.com/default/api-s-and-services/vendor-program/vendor-program-overview/).
 Personal use of the `betScrapeR` package will only require an Exchange API app key.

 Just note that there are two types of application keys: delayed and live.
 The former is free but provides limited API functionality.
 For example, you can't place bets and market data is returned with a 1-60 second delay.
 In contrast, live app keys allow full functionality (place bets, market data with no delay, etc), but cost £299.
 I'm not too familiar with the delayed app key, as the live app key was free when I started out.
 If parts of the package are incomptible with a delayed app key, then please submit an [issue](https://github.com/dashee87/betScrapeR/issues).
-Please initially test the package with a delayed app key, bearing in mind your calls will be subject to a delay.
+Please initially test the package with a delayed app key, bearing in mind your calls will be subject to a slight delay.

 Status
 ------